-Clinical trials involving the transfer of genes into humans must adhere to the same regulations, fulfill the same requirements, and follow the same guidelines as all other human research studies.
+Clinical trials involving the administration of recombinant nucleic acid molecules, biological toxin or microorganisms to humans must adhere to the same regulations, fulfill the same requirements, and follow the same guidelines as all other human research studies.

 Regulations and guidelines are set out in 45CFR46, 21CFR50, 21CFR56, and other documents from the Office for Human Research Protections (OHRP) and FDA.
 Additional institutional policies and procedures, local, and/or state laws and federal regulations and guidelines may also be applicable.

 1. In addition, human studies involving the transfer of genes must also follow the NIH Guidelines for Research Involving Recombinant DNA Molecules (NIH Guidelines).
 These Guidelines outline responsibilities of institutions, the Institutional Biosafety Committee (IBC), and principal investigators performing this research.
 If an institution receives NIH funds for recombinant nucleic acid molecules research, all human gene transfer trials at that institution are subject to these Guidelines regardless of the funding of the project.

 2. Standards for research and clinical laboratories are published by the Centers for Disease Control, the Biosafety in Microbiological and Biomedical Laboratories (BMBL).

 A. General Overview of the Submission and Approval Process